Skip to main content

 Similar to the AICPA for SOC 2 and CyberAB for CMMC, FedRAMP has a dedicated Program Management Office (PMO) that plays a central role in shaping, guiding, and enforcing federal cloud security standards.

-If you’re pursuing or maintaining FedRAMP authorization, understanding what the PMO does—and how that role is changing in 2025—is key to navigating the process successfully.
+If you’re pursuing or maintaining FedRAMP authorization, understanding what the PMO does — and how that role is changing under FedRAMP 20x — is key to navigating the process successfully.

-This article breaks down what the FedRAMP PMO is, its historical responsibilities, and how its priorities are shifting under the new FedRAMP 20x initiative.
+This article breaks down what the FedRAMP PMO is, its historical responsibilities, and how its priorities are shifting as FedRAMP 20x moves from pilot programs toward wide-scale adoption.

 What is the FedRAMP PMO?